Nikolai Utin: Russia

-Nikolai Utin was born 8 August 1841 in Kherson in the Russian Empire (now Ukraine).
-His father, a Russian merchant, was a Jewish convert to Russian Orthodoxy.
+Nikolai Utin was born 8 August 1841 in Kherson in the Russian Empire (now Ukraine), the seventh of eight children of Isaak Iosifovich Utin (1812–1876) and Maria Isaakovna Utina (?–1870).
+His father, an extremely successful wine merchant, was a Jewish convert to Russian Orthodoxy.
+In the mid-1850s, the family moved to a townhouse in Saint Petersburg and became prominent members of the social and intellectual community.

-Utin and his siblings were involved in the student movement of the 1860s in Saint Petersburg.
-When the government placed restrictions on students in 1861 in an attempt to control the spread of nihilist radicalism in universities, Nikolai encouraged fellow students towards political aims.
+All five Utin brothers went to Saint Petersburg University; Nikolai entered the historial-philological faculty in 1858.
+This was during the reforms of Alexander II, when restrictions on access to education were being loosened.
+Students created social and political groups and campaigned for further freedoms; instead, in an attempt to control the spread of nihilist radicalism, the authorities placed further restrictions, including raised student fees, reduced fee exemptions, and bans on meetings and student organizations.
+Nikolai Utin emerged as a charismatic student leader, encouraging his fellow students towards political aims.
 His speeches, along with the manifestos and leaflets circulated by a group that became known as "Utin's party", contributed to the street protests of 26 and 27 September, at which both Nikolai and his younger brother Yevgeny were arrested, along with nearly 300 other protesters.
-Nikolai's brother Boris was a professor of the university at the time, and resigned over the university's failure to enact democratizing reforms.
+Nikolai's brother Boris was a professor of the university at the time, and resigned in protest over the university's failure to enact democratizing reforms.
+The university closed on 20 December 1861, and was not reopened until 1863.